bodo-ai/PyDough/documentation/usage.md

 The collection does not have any terms that can be included in a result if it is executed.

-It is not possible to use BACK from this collection.

 The collection has access to the following collections: customers, lines, nations, orders, parts, regions, suppliers, supply_records